BenMukebo/school-library/README.md

 - Run a program using the command line.
 - Implement composition (as an example of the design pattern).
 - Run a program using the command line.
+- Run a program using the command line.
+- Set up associations between classes and objects.

 ## Getting Started